thoughtspot/thoughtspot.github.io/_end-user/search/show-data-labels.md

 {: id="not-visualized"}
 ## Stack multiple columns on the X and Y axes

 You can specify which fields to show on the X axis and Y axis of a chart.
 When you first run a search, some measures or attributes may not be visualized.
 You can add them to the other measures or attributes on the axes of a chart by dragging these columns from the **not visualized** section to the correct axis.

+You can only add attributes to the X axis, and measures to the Y axis.
+If you cannot add a column to a specific axis, the option to do so does not appear to you when you attempt to drag and drop the column.
+Attributes appear blue in the search bar and in the **Customize** menu, while measures appear green.

+{% include note.html content="The X and Y axes on a bar chart work in a different way than other charts.
+In bar charts, attributes are on the Y axis, and measures are on the X axis." %}

 You can also drop attributes and measures to the **not visualized** section.
 This removes them from the visualization, but not from your search.

 1. Click the **chart configuration** icon ![]({{ site.baseurl }}/images/icon-gear-20px.png){: .inline} on the top right.